Analysing quantum systems with randomised measurements: Non-local correlations

 In this chapter, we outline how nevertheless it is possible to study quantum correlations also with randomly selected measurements.
 In general, to verify the presence of correlations that violate a Bell inequality (and its extensions to multipartite scenarios), it is necessary to measure several combinations of local measurement settings across the relevant parties for an entangled state.
 For example, let us consider the case of the CHSH inequality in a randomised measurement scenario.
 To measure the first expectation value $E(\mathbf{u}_1,\mathbf{u}_2)$, the first observer measures in the randomly chosen setting $\mathbf{u}_1$, while the second observer uses the randomly chosen setting $\mathbf{u}_2$.
 For the second expectation value, the second observer can switch to the randomly selected setting $\mathbf{u}^\prime_2$, while the first observer remains at setting $\mathbf{u}_1$.
 It becomes clear that for the third expectation value the second observer now has to return to the previously employed setting $\mathbf{u}_2$ in order to measure it jointly with a new setting of the first observer.
 Therefore, in all such experiments it is necessary to be able to revisit previously employed settings.
 Note that in typical implementations of so-called ``loophole-free'' Bell tests which exclude Bell-local models as possible explanations of quantum phenomena, it is additionally necessary to switch between the local settings on a shot-to-shot basis without predetermining the subsequent setting.

 The type of randomness which can be present when trying to violate a Bell-type inequality, thus, cannot consist of a fluctuating noise or a total lack of control over the settings.
-Rather either random but fixed rotations between the reference frames of different observers (often denoted in the literature as ``misaligned devices'') or even fixed, random rotations when choosing different settings within each local frame (denoted as ``uncalibrated devices'') are suitable.
+Rather, we distinguish random but fixed rotations between the reference frames of different observers (often denoted in the literature as ``misaligned devices'') or random fixed rotations when choosing different settings within each local frame (denoted as ``uncalibrated devices'').
 These random rotations need to stay fixed on the timescale of data acquisition for at least one run of the respective experiment.
-The only exception to this is the average correlation \ref{sec.corr.avgCorr} which is based on the first moment of the distribution of correlation functions and is thus compatible with full randomness, as in the criteria of Secs.~\ref{SEC_ENTANGLEMENT} and \ref{SEC_FUNCTIONS}.
+The only exception to this is average correlation discussed in section~\ref{sec.corr.avgCorr}, which is based on the first moment of the distribution of correlation functions and is thus compatible with full randomness, as in the criteria of sections~\ref{SEC_ENTANGLEMENT} and \ref{SEC_FUNCTIONS}.